Plateau State: Religion

 Plateau state residents are predominantly Christians.

 The Roman Catholic Church includes 830,714 faithful in the Archdiocese of Jos (1934) with 60 parishes under Archbishop Matthew Ishaya Audu (2020), and two suffragan dioceses of Pankshin (2014) with 32 parishes under Bishop Michael Global Gokum (2014), and Shendam (2007) with 31 parishes under Bishop Philip Davou Dung (2016).

 The Anglican Diocese of Jos (1980) within the Province of Jos, is led by Bishop Benjamin Kwashi (2008).

-Church of Christ in Nations (COCIN) is leb by Amos Mozoh ant it headquarters is located in Jos North.
+The Church of Christ in Nations (COCIN) has its headquarters in Jos North.